hmiryala1010/react-interview-exercise/README.md

 ## Project Overview

-School Data Finder allows educators to search U.S. school districts, explore schools within each district, and view them on Google Maps.
+**School Data Finder** is a modern web application that enables educators to search U.S. school districts, view schools within each selected district, and explore their locations on an interactive Google Map.
+Users can filter schools by name, receive real-time alerts for invalid input or empty results, and interact with a clean, responsive interface built using React, TypeScript, Chakra UI, and Google Maps API.
+The app is designed for fast, intuitive exploration of national school data.

 ---